oscarthedev15/crypto-news-analyst/documentation/architecture.md

 ## Architecture Decisions

-See [reflection.md](./reflection.md) for detailed discussion of MVP choices, trade-offs, and future improvements.
+See [reflection.md](./reflection.md) for lessons learned and the future roadmap.
+Detailed trade-offs for non-functional requirements (cost, latency, local-first) are captured there to avoid redundancy with this document.

 ---